Mapping Label Sets

-Sometimes you may want to take a whole set of source labels and map their values into a new set of differently prefixed new label names.
+Sometimes you may want to take a whole set of source labels and map their values onto a new set of differently prefixed new label names.
 The

-labelmap action allows this.
-The most common use case for
+labelmap action allows you to do this.
+The most common use case for the

-labelmap is taking a group of hidden/temporary metadata labels from service discovery and mapping them into permanent target labels.
+__meta-prefixed metadata labels from a service discovery source and mapping them into permanent target labels.

 labelmap relabeling rule has the following structure: